NickPax/my-website/_structures/dependent-clause.md

 The firm has a no-smoking policy throughout the campus, even though no one really smokes these days.

-The team had organised a huge ad hoarding and placed the content in full view, although you couldn't really see it.
+The team had organised a huge ad hoarding and placed the content in full view, although you couldn't really see it because the font was too small.

 SEE ALSO HERE